These seven road trips offer a taste of gourmet Tasmania, from reverently produced cheeses to its wines, beers and whiskies.

 Cradle to Coast Tasting Trail

 Cradle Mountain is one of Tasmania's biggest natural drawcards, and sits in a region that tastes as good as it looks.
 The Cradle to Coast Tasting Trail extends across the north-west of Tasmania, from the city of Launceston to the town of Smithton, taking in wineries, restaurants, providores, cheese makers, olive growers and more.
 The straight journey is little more than 200 kilometres (124 miles), but it's worth stretching it over a few days to experience and taste it fully.
 There are more than 20 producers along the way, as well as farmers markets in Launceston and Ulverstone, and some great accommodation options linked to the trail.

 Made on Bruny Island Gourmet Trail

 Long and spectacular Bruny Island is like a snapshot of all things great about Tasmanian food, distilled into one smaller island.
 The Made on Bruny Island gourmet trail passes many of Bruny's most spectacular sights, including beaches, cliffs and wildlife, as it connects the island's terrific tastes.
-A 40 kilometre (25 mile) drive south along the trail from the island's ferry terminal will take you past a famed cheese maker, an oyster farm with oyster bar, a whisky house, and a berry farm where you can pick your own fruit.
-For a gourmet trip mixed with walks and exclusive accommodation, book yourself onto the three day Bruny Island Long Weekend tour.
-Bruny Island is reached on a short car-ferry crossing from the town of Kettering, about 30 minutes drive from the Tasmanian capital of Hobart.
+A 40-kilometre (25-mile) drive south along the trail from the island's ferry terminal will take you past a famed cheese maker, an oyster farm, a whisky house, and a berry farm where you can pick your own fruit.
+For a gourmet trip mixed with walks and exclusive accommodation, book yourself onto the three-day Bruny Island Long Weekend tour.
+Bruny Island is reached on a short car-ferry crossing from the town of Kettering, about a 30-minute drive from the Tasmanian capital of Hobart.

 Great Eastern Drive